basharast/RetrixGold/README.md

 ## Desktop & XBOX

-It will work with build 16299 and above, ARM - x64 - x86
+It will work with build 16299 and above

 ## WindowsRT (ARM)